section-engineering-education/engineering-education/content/articles/microfrontend-using-module-federation-in-solid.js/index.md

 ### What is Module Federation?
 Zack Jackson created the module federation JavaScript architecture.
 The goal of module federation is to make code sharing easier and more independent.
 Module federation allows a JavaScript application to import code from another application.
 We can archive this by configuring Webpack.
 The module will generate a unique JavaScript entry file.
 Other applications can access this file.
 It gives you the freedom and flexibility to build your project the way you want.

-Now that we have an understanding of what module federation is, let’s move on to create a micro frontend in Solid.js.
+Now that we understand what module federation is, let’s create a micro frontend in Solid.js.

 ### Prerequisites
-To follow through this article, we need to have have yarn installed.
+To follow through with this article, we need to have have yarn installed.
+NPM users can also follow through using the `npm install` and `npm start` in replace of the yarn commands.
 We also need to have basic knowledge of JavaScript.
 ### Creating a Micro-frontend in Solid.js
 First, navigate to the folder where you want your project to live and run the following command: